almossawi/badarguments/extras/content/posts/main/index.md

 <div className="Image__Small">
   <img src="./images/art7.png" alt="Mr. Rabbit, speaking to the reader: Neither have I met the rabbits these pollsters have met, nor have they met the ones I've met." />
-  <figcaption>[Art 1 with caption / Sketch] Mr. Rabbit, speaking to the reader: "Neither have I met the rabbits these pollsters have met, nor have they met the ones I've met."</figcaption>
+  <figcaption>Mr. Rabbit, speaking to the reader: "Neither have I met the rabbits these pollsters have met, nor have they met the ones I've met."</figcaption>
 </div>

 Elsewhere, a line in an article reads